 Chapter 3, “Information Collection: Gathering Publicly Available Information,” assists you in identifying what is already known about the problem with which you are concerned.
 Specifically, it provides guidance on how to acquire publicly available information with respect to pollutants and pollutant sources.
 After reading this chapter, you should know how to efficiently gather publicly available information and to determine whether or not it is sufficient to resolve the problem you have identified.

 Chapter 4, “Information Generation: Potential Liability,” reviews potential legal limitations on information generation by citizen scientists as well as positive rights and privileges you can take advantage of to design the most effective project possible.
 Think of this as a primer on which laws might be most relevant to citizen science.
 While we anticipate that most readers will not encounter legal complications in conducting their projects, we nonetheless want to arm you with the knowledge and resources to carry out your project without fear of adverse consequences.
 To that end, this chapter summarizes a wide range of legal issues like trespass, drone use, and privacy rights.
-The analysis of these laws canvasses the full 50-state spectrum, highlighting similarities and differences across jurisdictions.
+The analysis surveys the laws of all 50 states as well as Puerto Rico, highlighting similarities and differences across jurisdictions.
 This chapter should be read in conjunction with the material in Appendices 1 and 2 of this manual, which compile specific state statutes and resources.
 Ultimately, this chapter will help you begin to develop a sense of which actions you can take and which you should avoid, allowing you to plan your project more effectively.

 Chapter 5, “Information Generation: Design of Sample Collection, Sample Analysis, and Data Interpretation Methodologies,” highlights ways of increasing the quality of new information that you generate from any field work that your project may involve.
 Importantly, increasing the quality of the information you generate promotes its utility or usefulness.
 This chapter also stresses the value of making this process a community endeavor.
 For example, look for experts in your community who can help you overcome any technical hurdles you may encounter.